twbs/bootstrap/docs/layout/flexbox-grid.md

 ## Auto-layout columns

 When flexbox support is enabled, you can utilize breakpoint-specific column classes for equal-width columns.
+Add any number of `.col-{breakpoint}`s for each breakpoint you need and every column will be the same width.

+### Equal-width

-Add any number of `.col-{breakpoint}`s for each breakpoint you need and you're good to go.
-For example, here's are two grid layouts that apply to every device and viewport possible.
+For example, here are two grid layouts that apply to every device and viewport, from `xs` to `xl`.

 <div class="bd-example-row">
 {% example html %}